By Andrew Andrews

 The cast members—too numerous to list here—deliver a solid performance with all of the elements you’d expect from a production of Shakespeare, and the show is every bit as engaging as many of The Bard’s works that we’ve seen around town.
 But beyond most such productions, this one will leave you feeling good for two reasons: firstly, because who doesn’t love Shakespeare? and secondly, who doesn’t love supporting a cause that allows differently-abled people to reach their potential and shine in its success?
 So check out this show before it closes on June 10th, then come back here and let us know if it wasn’t the most EPIC Tempest you’ve ever seen.
 Because as always, your reviews can help others decide whether they should attend, and your ratings help us help you find future performances (as well as other opportunities to support a great cause) that you’re sure to love!3

-Andrew Andrews attended The Tempest at Flea Theatre in New York on Sunday, June 3, 2018 @ 2:00pm to write this review.
+Andrew Andrews attended The Tempest at Flea Theatre in Manhattan on Sunday, June 3, 2018 @ 2:00pm to write this review.